I hate feeling like a pack mule. Before children, my husband patiently listened to many a rant regarding the oppression of carrying purses.

 Comfortable/Easy to Carry

 I like a backpack style because it doesn’t get in my way when baby-wearing, or when my arms are full from not baby-wearing.
-I have THIS diaper backpack, but in hindsight, I wish I had gotten THIS ONE.
+I have THIS diaper backpack, but in hindsight, I wish I had gotten THIS ONE because it would be easier to access with one hand.

 Fits Your Budget